 - The Cathedral Education department only serves pupils in full-time UK education settings.

-- Our standard charge for all Infant, Primary and Special schools, for a morning or afternoon session, is £3.00 per pupil, including VAT
+- Our standard charge for all Infant, Primary and Special schools, for a morning or afternoon session, is £3.00 per pupil, excluding VAT

-- Our standard charge for Secondary schools and Sixth forms, for a morning or afternoon session, is £4.00 per pupil, including VAT
+- Our standard charge for Secondary schools and Sixth forms, for a morning or afternoon session, is £4.00 per pupil, excluding VAT

 - Accompanying adults are free